exercism/cpp/SETUP.md

 The solutions to the exercises were developed with the following CMake recipe in the `cpp` directory.
 The recipe compiles and links the test executable and runs it as part of the build.
 This makes failing tests fail the build.
-In the following recipe, the `BOOST_INCLUDEDIR` variable tells CMake where it can find your Boost distribution.
-You will need to edit this variable value to the appropriate location on your system.
+In the following recipe, the `BOOST_INCLUDEDIR` variable gives CMake a hint as to where it can find your Boost distribution.
+You may need to edit this variable value to the appropriate location on your system.

 ```
 # cpp/CMakeLists.txt